Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 The **Server Status Agent** is now ready.
 It can be queried directly or invoked by the Supervisor Agent to check server availability in real time.

-### The Incident Diagnosis Agent

-The **Incident Diagnosis Agent** is responsible for analyzing incident logs, tagging them with the most likely root cause, and suggesting a resolution plan.
-It relies on a Python tool to parse logs and a knowledge base of resolution guides for remediation steps.

-#### 1) Import the Incident Diagnosis Tool
-This tool provides log analysis capabilities so the agent can extract error patterns and classify incidents.

-- Run: `orchestrate tools import -k python -f wxo_assets/tools/diagnose_incident_tool.py`
-- Verify: `orchestrate tools list` → you should see `diagnose_incident_log`

-> **Console option (SaaS):** From the Orchestrate web console, navigate to **Tools → Add tool → Python**, then upload `wxo_assets/tools/diagnose_incident_tool.py`.

-#### 2) Import the Incident Resolution Knowledge Base
-This knowledge base provides mappings from error types to recommended resolution plans.
-The agent consults it after the tool has identified the root cause.

-- Run: `orchestrate knowledge-bases import -f wxo_assets/knowledge_bases/incident_resolution_guides.yaml`
-- Verify: `orchestrate knowledge-bases list` → you should see `incident_resolution_guides`

-> **Console option (SaaS):** Go to **Knowledge Bases → Add knowledge base**, then upload `wxo_assets/knowledge_bases/incident_resolution_guides.yaml`.

-#### 3) Import the Incident Diagnosis Agent YAML
-This agent definition links the `diagnose_incident_log` tool with the `incident_resolution_guides` knowledge base and enforces a strict output format.

-- Run: `orchestrate agents import -f wxo_assets/agents/incident_diagnosis_agent.yaml`
-- Verify: `orchestrate agents list` → you should see `incident_diagnosis_agent`

-> **Console option (SaaS):** Go to **Agents → Add agent**, upload `wxo_assets/agents/incident_diagnosis_agent.yaml`, then save.

-#### 4) Quick sanity checks
-- Provide a sample log (e.g., containing a power outage error).
-- The agent should respond with both the **error type** and the **resolution plan**.

-#### 5) Common troubleshooting tips
-- **Tool not found:** If missing, re-import `diagnose_incident_tool.py`.
-- **Knowledge base not linked:** Ensure `incident_resolution_guides` is visible in `orchestrate knowledge-bases list`.
-- **Format issues:** The agent always returns `error_type` and `resolution_plan`.
-If outputs look unstructured, confirm the YAML instructions are unchanged.

----

- The **Incident Diagnosis Agent** is now ready.
-It can be invoked directly or through the Supervisor Agent to analyze logs and recommend remediation steps.

-### The Communication Agent

-The **Communications Agent** is responsible for drafting clear and professional notification emails about network incidents or operational updates.
-It integrates with **Outlook** using an OpenAPI JSON tool, allowing it not only to generate content but also to send emails automatically.

-#### 1) Import the Outlook Email Tool
-This tool provides the functionality for the agent to send messages through Outlook.

-- Run: `orchestrate tools import -k openapi -f wxo_assets/tools/outlook_email_openapi.json`
-- Verify: `orchestrate tools list` → you should see `outlook_email`

-> **Console option (SaaS):** In the Orchestrate console, navigate to **Tools → Add tool → OpenAPI**, then upload `wxo_assets/tools/outlook_email_openapi.json`.

-#### 2) Import the Communications Agent YAML
-This agent definition links the Communications Agent with the `outlook_email` tool so it can both draft and send notifications.

-- Run: `orchestrate agents import -f wxo_assets/agents/communications_agent.yaml`
-- Verify: `orchestrate agents list` → you should see `communications_agent`

-> **Console option (SaaS):** Go to **Agents → Add agent**, upload `wxo_assets/agents/communications_agent.yaml`, then save.

-#### 3) Quick sanity checks
-- Ask the agent: “Draft an email update for the Los Angeles Verizon Network team about the incident being resolved.”
-- The agent should generate a professional email body.
-- If the Outlook tool is configured, you can also instruct it to send the email directly.

-#### 4) Common troubleshooting tips
-- **Tool not found:** If `outlook_email` is missing, re-import the OpenAPI JSON.
-- **Incorrect binding:** Make sure the agent YAML references the tool name `outlook_email`.
-- **Email not sending:** Verify the Outlook OpenAPI configuration includes the correct authentication and endpoints.

----

- The **Communications Agent** is now ready.
-It can draft incident updates and, when configured with Outlook, send them directly to stakeholders.

 ### The Supervisor Agent